yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 - darkroom
 	- [design](/design) and [make](/make) a darkroom (1 month) or [retreat](/back/services#retreat) at one of ours
 - support
-	- A [5-day retreat](/format#5-day) can be done alone.
+	-[5-day retreat](/format#5-day) can be done alone.
 Just make sure no unsympathetic people are around.
 Support can be nice.
 Arrange it with someone with common sense, a stable personality, reliability, and sympathy.
 This is important for both mechanical and psychical reasons.
 See [support](/protocol#support).

 Then schedule the retreat, collect food, and begin.